midhunkalarikkal/FullDomain/Notes/DSA2.md

 -----------------------------
 Call Stack: Used in recursion and function calls.
 Expression Evaluation Stack: Used for evaluating postfix expressions.
-Undo/Redo Stack: Used in text editors or software with undo functionality.
+Undo/Redo Stack: Used in text editors or software with undo/redo functionality.